AndrewEllis93/Print-Tuning-Guide/README.md

 **Steps:**

 **1)** Print multiple test cubes with variations of 2% EM.
-You can do this all in once plate by adjusting settings for each object.
+- You can do this all in once plate by adjusting settings for each object.
 Save it as a .3mf file for reuse later.
+    - **(!)
+In PS/SS, if you set flow per-object, make sure to set your EM to 1 in the filament settings.** \
+    I have heard reports that the per-object EM settings are *multiplied by* your filament settings' EM.
+I have not confirmed this myself, but better to be sure.

 **2)** Inspect each cube.
 Once you are nearing the correct EM, the top should feel noticeably smoother.
 Too much EM will look and feel rougher, and too little EM will have gaps between the lines.